École d'architecture

 Jean Souviron is an architect (Ensa Paris-Est, 2013), a civil engineer (ENPC, 2016) and holds a doctorate in the art of building and urban planning (Université libre de Bruxelles, 2022).
 A lecturer in the theory and practice of architectural and urban design (TPCAU), he directs the post-master's programme Architecture des limites planétaires (ALP), which extends and renews the DPEA Architecture post-carbone (PoCa).

-Jean is also involved in bachelor's and master's courses, where his teaching focuses on the techniques, physical mechanisms and social practices involved in the construction of interior environments, from a broader perspective of climate and ecological issues.
-These themes are also at the heart of his research into construction techniques in the 20th century and the way in which they have helped to shape the relationship between societies and their environment, as well as their expectations in terms of comfort.
-In particular, he examines the ecological, social and architectural impact of energy and industrial policies by tracing the trajectory of building materials and products such as insulating glass, combining the history of architecture and technology, engineering sciences and environmental humanities.
+Jean is also involved in bachelor's and master's programs, where he teaches about the techniques, physical mechanisms, and social practices involved in the construction of interior environments, from a broader perspective that includes climate and ecological issues.
+These themes are also at the heart of his research, which focuses on 20th-century construction techniques and how they have helped shape societies' relationship with their environment and their expectations in terms of comfort.
+In particular, he examines the ecological, social, and architectural impact of energy and industrial policies by tracing the trajectory of construction materials and products, such as insulating glazing, combining the history of architecture and techniques, engineering sciences, and environmental humanities.

-As an architect-engineer, he has been involved in project practice (Bureau Bas Smets, 2012), façade engineering and bioclimatic design (Transsolar, Leicht, Elioth, 2015-2017), before embarking on freelance collaborations, such as with Atelier Julien Boidot on the refurbishment and extension of a school complex in Guécélard (RIBA International Award for Excellence).
+As an architect-engineer, he has been involved in project practice (Bureau Bas Smets, 2012), facade engineering, and bioclimatic design (Transsolar, Leicht, Elioth, 2015–2017), before embarking on collaborations as a freelancer, such as with Atelier Julien Boidot on the renovation and extension of a school complex in Guécélard (RIBA International Award for Excellence).

 Profil HAL